cdeliivanov/cse15l-lab-reports/lab-report-3.md

 ![Image](Screen Shot 2023-05-09 at 2.06.52 PM.png)

 ## -w Command
 The -w command makes it so that only whole words are matched.
+This is useful when we want to find a specific word and not any words that might contain that phrase.

 ```
 christydeliivanov@christys-air-2 911report % grep -w "we" preface.txt
 the United States.
 The nation was unprepared.
 How did this happen, and how can we